Dzenkin/CortexDev/Inductive proximity sensor/InductSens_readme.txt

 This example describes how to measure dissipation at low inductance by CortexM0.

- Device consist of main timer TIM1, that starts in same time:
- - slave timer TIM2 generate short impulse on sensor coil (pin2),
+ Timer TIM2 generate on CH3 short impulse on sensor coil (pin2),
   - and ADC measure echo of impulse after detection on D2 (pin1).
- Another output of TIM2 uses as PWM output, proportional to distanse (pin3).
+ CH4 of TIM2 uses as output, (pin3).
+ Output (pin3) high(1) when coil closed by metal target, low(0) when open.